-European shares closed lower on Wednesday, with investors reacting to disappointing data and escalating tensions between Russia and Ukraine.
+European shares closed lower on Wednesday, with investors reacting to fresh economic data from the euro zone and the U.S.

 Get the best of CNBC in your inbox

 Manufacturing in China contracted more slowly in November and the services industry grew, signs that the economy's transition is on track.